Locally Prominent Semantic Features

 But, how the operations get performed can vary over time.
 So can the underlying hardware that implements the operations.
 There are different ways to leverage computing resources associated with the state of a geographic area.

-Advantages of the patent will be outlined in the following description or can become learned from the description or get learned through the embodiments.
+Advantages of the patent get outlined in the following description or can become learned from the description or get learned through the embodiments.

 Providing Navigational Instructions That Reference Landmarks

-One example aspect of the patent gets directed to a computer-implemented method of providing navigational instructions that reference locally prominent landmarks.
+One example aspect of the patent becomes directed to a computer-implemented method of providing navigational instructions that reference locally prominent landmarks.
 The computer-implemented method can include accessing many semantic tags associated with several images by a computer, including processors.
 Each of the numbers of semantic tags can become associated with features depicted by one of the plurality of images.

 Further, each of the features can get associated with a geographic location.
 The computerized can include identifying, by the computer, based at least in part on the plurality of semantic tags, locally prominent landmarks that include the features that meet entropic criteria that measure a localized prominence of each of the features.